-We have very active chapters of the National Student Speech-Language-Hearing Association (NSSLHA), Student Academy of Audiology (SAA) as well as with two newly formed groups: Speech, Language, and Hearing for Underrepresented Students (SLH-US), and Speech and Hearing Cats of Color (SHCC) at the University of Arizona.
+We have very active chapters of the National Student Speech-Language-Hearing Association (NSSLHA) and Student Academy of Audiology (SAA) as well as with two newly formed groups: Speech, Language, and Hearing for Underrepresented Students (SLH-US) and Speech-Language and Hearing Cats of Color (SHCC) at the University of Arizona.
 Our student groups provide opportunities for all undergraduate and graduate students to engage in educational, philanthropic and leadership activities that complement the academic and clinical programs in SLHS.

 Our local chapter of the National Student Speech-Language-Hearing Association's mission is to create meaningful and engaging campus and community experiences for future professionals in the fields of speech-language pathology and audiology.
 It works to promote advocacy within local and statewide systems to increase awareness of communication difficulties in our communities.
 NSSLHA meets these objectives through educational, philanthropic, and social activities.
 Recent collaborations include local chapters of the ALS Society, Autism Society Southern Arizona, and the Apraxia Walk.
 NSSLHA has recently donated over $1000 to the UA Speech and Language Clinic for pediatric therapy scholarships.
 Mentoring opportunities, as well as group learning activities, are available throughout the academic year.

 The Student Academy of Audiology (SAA) is the national student organization of the American Academy of Audiology that serves as a collective voice, and advances the rights, interests, and welfare of students pursuing careers in audiology.
 The SAA introduces students to lifelong involvement in activities that promote and advance the profession of audiology, and provides services, information, education, representation and advocacy for the profession and the public we serve.